Salt and Light

-It’s important to note, Jesus doesn’t tell us to go out and be salt and light.
+It’s important to note Jesus doesn’t tell us to go out and be salt and light.
 He declares we already are salt and light.
-As those who have experienced new birth, we are now new creatures in Christ whose character is increasingly reflected in the Beatitudes.
+As men and women who have experienced new birth we are now new creatures in Christ whose character is increasingly reflected in the Beatitudes.
 To paraphrase the Apostle Peter, we are holy so we should go and be holy.
 We are to “go be who we already are,” Jesus and Peter teach us.

 As important as outward action (good works) is, if godly character is not undergirding and directing it, then it can become nothing more than the cause de jour.
-And that can morph into a self-centered, legalistic way for a person to build himself or herself up, and become a judgmental, finger-wagging Pharisee.
+It can morph into a judgmental and self-centered way to build yourself up.
 Not only that, without the knowledge of Christ and the godly character that comes from that relationship, such action can quickly lead to burnout and disillusionment because, to paraphrase Jesus in John 15, the branch was attempting to do all the work without being connected to the vine.
 Thus, the branch lacked sustenance, power, and direction.

 The Role of the Church

-It's a both/and proposition: local churches should teach disciples how to build up their own faith and character so they can faithfully live as salt and light.
-So too should they equip and encourage their members to live out that faithfulness at home with their families, among friends, in the schools, at work, church, in their neighborhoods, communities, city or town, or even in the broader culture or world.
-A discipleship ministry should focus on both inward piety and outward action.
+Whether it’s teaching disciples how to build up their own faith and character so they can faithfully live as salt and light, or equipping and encouraging them to live out that faithfulness at home with their family and friends, at school, work, church, in their neighborhood, community, city or town, or even in the broader culture or world, a discipleship ministry should focus on both inward piety and outward action.
 This is how the church can faithfully minister as salt and light in today’s world.